VirtusLab/git-machete/CONTRIBUTING.md

 ### Terminal: venv

 To execute `git-machete` commands in terminal using current branch implementation, you must first have a virtual environment.
-You can create one named `venv` by executing `tox -e venv` or use existing environment (need to install requirements from [requirements.testenv.txt](requirements.testenv.txt)).
+You can create one named `venv` by executing `tox -e venv` or use existing environment (need to install requirements from [requirements/testenv.txt](requirements/testenv.txt)).
 You have to activate the environment, for the `venv` environment run `source .tox/venv/bin/activate` from `git-machete` root directory.
 Lastly, install `git-machete` in development mode with `pip install --editable .` --- codebase can now be edited in-place without reinstallation.